vovashkil/vovashkil.github.io/docs/aci/140-aws-cloud-fundamentals-1/aws-cloud-fundamentals-1.md

 Example: Global Accelerator directing traffic to several endpoints across two Regions, except for one marked as unhealthy.

+#### Week 4 Assessment
+##### What function does authoritative DNS have?
+* It translates domain names into IP addresses and responds to DNS queries of a given domain name.

+##### What function does recursive DNS have?
+* It provides a local client DNS service by accepting DNS queries from a client and returns an answer after completing a search.

+An authoritative nameserver holds the DNS records for a specific domain and responds to DNS queries.
+TLD nameservers maintain domain names that share a common domain extension.
+A domain registrar provides a way to purchase and manage a domain name.

+##### When dows a client use a session key during a TLS handshake?
+* The client uses a session key after it encrypts a random number with a web server's public key.

+The server decrypts the random number using its private key.
+The server and client now have all the components to calculate the session key.
+The client sends an encrypted message with the session key to the server for confirmation.
+The web server decrypts the message with its session key and confirms with the client.
+Subsequent messages between the client and server are encrypted with the sessions key.

+##### How does the API Gateway send REST API request to the appropriate backend endpoint?
+* It matches an incoming API request to a corresponding method request, then sends an integration request to the appropriate backend endpoint.

+The backend endpoint returns the result to the API Gateway as an integration response.
+A developer can optionally map an integration response to a method response to return to the client.

+##### How does AWS PrivateLink provide private connections between a VPC and other services?
+* It uses VPC endpoints that ensure network traffic from a VPC is routed over the AWS private network to the target service.

+AWS PrivateLink doesn't provide any kind of built-in network traffic encryption or use a VPN.
+PrivateLink also doesn't use a transit gateway, but rather VPC endpoints to route traffic to a target service.

+##### What request elements can be configured to change the cache behavior of an Amazon CloudFront distribution?
+(Select TWO.)
+* **Query strings** and **HTTP headers**.

+The web content distribution can serve different versions of content, depending on the query strings and headers.

+##### How does Amazon CloudFront enhance delivery of web content for applications?
+* Requests for content are routed to the nearest edge location.

+Edge locations serve out cached web content instead of the web servers, which means less networks to traverse for providing content to users.

+##### What purpose does Cross-Origin Resource Sharing (CORS) serve?
+* CORS allows a client browser to check with third-party servers if a request is authorized before any data transfers.

+In addition to being an extension of the same-origin policy that's enforced by modern browsers, CORS also mitigates against cross-site request forgery attempts.

+##### What is the next step in troubleshooting process after diagnostic data is collected?
+* Analyze the data to determine the root cause of observed instances.

+The order of troubleshooting steps is the following: categorize the problem, collect diagnostic data, analyze the data, and review the documentation.
+Seeking online or third-party assistance is also an option after all attempts to resolve the issue haven't worked.

+##### What purpose do security certificate serve for HTTPS?
+* They provide a way to confirm an identity of a server and establish a way to encrypt web data.

+In a typical HTTPS session, a web server presents a security certificate to a requesting client.
+The client validates the certificate with a Certificate Authority.
+After validating the web server's identity, the client uses the web server's public key to initiate an encrypted session with the web server.

+##### What is required to implement **traffic dials** for AWS Global Accelerator endpoints?
+* **Endpoint groups**.

+An endpoint group, and all the endpoints in it, must be in one AWS Region.
+However, endpoint groups could be in multiple Regions.
+A traffic dial sends a specified percentage of traffic to an endpoint group.
+Additional **weights** could be assigned to each endpoint in an endpoint group for additional custom traffic routing.

+##### What is a benefit of using response caching in Amazon API Gateway?
+* It can reduce the number of calls made to backend services.

+Response caching improves the latency of requests to an API endpoint.
+Response caching doesn't throttle API requests to an endpoint, but but redirects them to the cache.
+Response caching is specific to the Amazon API Gateway service.
+Additional configuration is required to use it with Amazon CloudFront.

+##### How does AWS Global Accelerator improve an application's performance.
+* It directs traffic to the optimal AWS endpoint of the application.

+The optimal AWS endpoint is based on several factors, including the client's location, the health of the endpoint, and the configured endpoint **weights**.
+AWS Global Accelerator only prioritizes an application's incoming traffic over the AWS network.

 ### Week 5: Storage 2 Part 1
 ### Week 6: Storage 2 Part 2
 ### Week 7: Storage 2 Part 3